jrhawley/recipes/_recipes/manhattan.md

 ## References & Notes

 1. Original recipe: The Periodic Table of Cocktails
-2. The Roby Roy is the made the same way as a Manhattan, just with scotch whiskey instead of bourbon or rye
+2. The Rob Roy is the made the same way as a Manhattan, just with scotch whiskey instead of bourbon or rye